Today it’s annouched that Debenhams is closing down for good, with 12,000 jobs at risk as a result. A truly sad day for the high street

 You can chart Debenhams history way back to 1778, when William Clark opened a drapers on London’s Wigmore Street.
 Then in 1813, William Debenham invested in the company, and by 1905 it bore his name.
 It’s since become one of the high street’s most enduring brands.
-So we really hope it can survive another 240 years.
+We really had hoped for another 240 years.

-Here are just a few of the things we’d miss if Debenhams closed down for good.
+Here are just a few of the things we’ll miss with Debenhams closing down for good.

 1. J at Jasper Conran